 The rules around this are called the ‘rules of intestacy’.
 This provides for husbands and wives, children and other relations.

 If the Will is valid, you may be able to claim under the Inheritance Act.
 Husbands and wives, civil partners, ex-spouses, ex-civil partners, children, those treated as children, people who live together and those provided for by the Deceased are all entitled to claim.
 Our expert team will be happy to discuss how to contest a will with you.
-See the video below for more information on claiming if you've been cut out of a Will.

 - How Do I Obtain A Copy Of The Will?

 If a family member or close friend dies, you may be unclear as to whether you are named in their Will or you may wish to find out who benefits from their estate so that you can decide whether to contest the Will.

 Ask the executor or the deceased’s solicitor.
 All Wills are eventually made public, so the solicitor or executor has little to gain by keeping anything from you.
 All beneficiaries have a right to know they are a beneficiary.

 In the case of disputed Wills, the solicitor or Will writer has to make a copy of the Will and all relevant documents available.

 Option 2 – Lodge a standing or probate search

 If you cannot find a copy of the Will, or do not know who the executor is, you can apply to any probate registry in England and Wales to lodge either a standing search or probate search.

 All Wills or letters of administration (if the deceased died without a Will) are made public when a grant (the document confirming the legal authority given to the personal representative) is applied for.